jimmyangel/morinricardo/content/post/2020-10-01-librorojoetv-cms.md

 Enter [Netlify CMS](https://www.netlifycms.org/), brought to you by the [Netlify](https://www.netlify.com/) team!

-Netlify CMS is a free and open source content management system that provides configurable data entry/editing of markdown files hosted on Git based services such as Github, Gitlab or Bitbucket.
+Netlify CMS is a **free and open source** content management system that provides configurable data entry/editing of markdown files hosted on Git based back-end services such as Github, Gitlab or Bitbucket.
 In our case, we use [Github](https://github.com/jimmyangel/librorojoetv).

 Even though it is not strictly required to use Netlify with the Netlify CMS, it works really well with it, mainly because it already has the hooks needed to integrate with their identity system.
 This is super important becase an identity system is essential to ensure that only  authorized users can edit the site's content.
 The free tier of Netlify allows up to five admin users that could be granted access to edit the content.
 For a small site like this, five admin users is more than enough.